zero-to-mastery/resources/WebDesignResources.md

 - [CoolBackgrounds](https://coolbackgrounds.io/): Cool Backgrounds is a collection of tools to create compelling, colorful images for blogs, social media, and websites.

 - [CSS Matic](https://www.cssmatic.com/): The ultimate CSS tools for web designers.
 Tools to create gradient generator, border radius, noise texture, and box shadow.

+- [Trianglify.io](https://trianglify.io/): Tool for generating low poly triangle patterns that can be used as wallpapers and website assets.

 ## Illustrations